-Are you the type of person that keeps open tabs to a minimum, or the kind of person to let tabs run wild?
+Are you the type of person who keeps open tabs to a minimum or lets tabs run wild?
 Regardless of which one you are, you could probably use a way to organize your tabs and smoothen your workflow quickly.
 For this, Chrome’s group tabs feature can help!

 Tab grouping isn’t new by any means.
 It’s been around for years on other browsers like Vivaldi or Opera.
 However, it is a relatively new feature to Google Chrome since it was only really introduced as a fully functional feature in Chrome 88 (released in January of 2021).
 The feature allows you to group open tabs with a single click and label them with a name and a custom color.
 You can also move and reorder the groups to your preference.